CharonSSS/RSS-Origin/README.md

 # Note
 This mod is still **work-in-progress**, some features are still **under construction**.
 Me and my team are devoting every effort to improve it.

-**If you want to play it right now, just go to release and download.**

-**If you want to report bugs of my mod, or you have some ideas or questions about it, I've got a discord channel in Kopernicus server: [Kopernicus#charon-s-rss-origin](https://discord.com/channels/365524830667145219/1200124792339169330), and a channel in FoxTech: [FoxTech#origin-general](https://discord.com/channels/1155248133262024745/1201665996612698113).
+**If you want to report bugs of my mod, or you have some ideas or questions about it, I have a discord channel in Kopernicus server: [Kopernicus#charon-s-rss-origin](https://discord.com/channels/365524830667145219/1200124792339169330), and a channel in FoxTech: [FoxTech#origin-general](https://discord.com/channels/1155248133262024745/1201665996612698113).
 You can contact me in both channels.**

 ***
 # !!!Please be sure to read "[Installation Guide](README.md#installation-guide)" before installation!!!
-# Substantial part of RSS-Origin is available on CKAN since 2024/07/31.
+# RSS-Origin is available on CKAN since 2024/07/31.
 It's recommended to install RSS-Origin using CKAN but reading "[Installation Guide](README.md#installation-guide)" is still required!
 ***

 # About the mod